So cute right?!

 I grabbed the scraps and started playing around with how to make my desk organizer.
 After discovering some left over chicken wire, I knew I was in business…time to build!

 I started by cutting the bottom piece, and then the two sides.
-For the dividers I just had to make sure they were 1/2” (the thickness of the wood) less then the sides (top left).
+For the dividers I just had to make sure they were 1/2”.
+That’s the thickness of the wood less the the sides (top left).

-Then I laid out all the pieces and measured up from the bottom for where the front board would be (top middle).
+Then I laid out all the pieces.
+I measured up from the bottom for where the front board would be (top middle).
 Using a crib slat (top right) I measured from the back (1”), and then drew a line to match the two edges (bottom left).
 I cut all the board on this line at a 45 degree angle.

-For the front and back pieces I grabbed a scrap 1×3 board and a scrap piece of plywood that happened to be exactly the right width, couldn’t have planned it better!
+For the front and back pieces I grabbed a scrap 1×3 board and a scrap piece of plywood that happened to be exactly the right width.
 Using my bottom board and dividers as a guide I marked my cut lines and trimmed the boards to fit.

-For building the chicken wire frame, I grabbed the crib slats (or rails, not sure what is right) and used my organizer as my guide to measure and cut them to the correct width.
-I just guessed at how tall I wanted it to be. 🙂
+Now let’s build the chicken wire frame.
+I grabbed the crib slats and used my organizer as my guide to measure and cut them to the correct width.
+The height?
+It was just a guestimate.

 I grabbed my Kreg K5 Pocket-Hole Jig and drilled 1/2” pocket holes into my crib slats.
 I also drilled into one slat so I could attach it to my organizer with pocket holes.
-I used the Kreg Jig Micro Drill Guide System to make the pocket holes smaller, since the slats were so small, to avoid splitting the wood.
+The Kreg Jig Micro Drill Guide System to make the pocket holes smaller, since the slats were so small, to avoid splitting the wood.

 Then I clamped my frame down with my new Kreg Clamp Trak Kit and drilled the slats together with 1” pocket hole screws and wood glue.
 If you have a sharp eye you may have noticed that the pocket holes I drilled on the middle board are facing inside the frame.
 I attached it the wrong way!
 Oops!
 I ended up having to re-drill new pocket holes next to these, but going the other way, luckily an easy fix.

-I trimmed my chicken wire with pliers that I had to open them really wide to get to the wire cutter part (I should have run to the garage to get the wire scissors!).
+Did you know in a pinch you can cut chicken wire with pliers?
 I stapled it onto the back of the frame, and THEN went to get the scissors to trim off the excess.

 To build the organizer box, I used wood glue and finish nails.
 Using my Ryobi Nail Gun I started by attaching the two sides (top left).
 Next, I added the dividers (top right).
 Then the front and the back (bottom) making sure to nail into all sides and divider pieces.